-33. A total of 26 representations were received from 15 representors.
-Main issues raised are responded to below.
+A total of 26 representations were received from 15 representors.
+Main issues 34. raised are responded to below.

-FC16 - HA3 Land North of the Business Park, Newport LDP Section references Policy 48 Housing Allocations Representors 4465/10 Relevant content of the LDP to which the main issue relates Site Reference - HA3 Land North of the Business Park, Newport Candidate Site Reference 88A LPA's summary of the deposit representation(s) Propose changes to phasing and potential extension of the housing site at Newport - North of Business Park.
-Changes sought by those submitting representations See above.
-LPA's recommendations, including reasons The Authority's view on including a larger area for development remains unchanged from the Candidate Site assessment published alongside the Deposit Plan.
-No objection to the
+FC16 - HA3 Land N orth of the Business Park, Newport LDP Section references Policy 48 Housing Allocations Representors 4465/10 Relevant content of the Site Reference - HA3 Land North of the Business Park, Newport LDP to which the main Candidate Site Reference 88A issue relates LPA's summary of the Propose changes to phasing and potential extension of the deposit housing site at Newport - North of Business Park. representation(s) Changes sought by See above. those submitting representations LPA's The Authority's view on including a larger area for development recommendations, remains unchanged from the Candidate Site assessment including reasons published alongside the Deposit Plan.
+No objection to the including reasons Deposit Plan was received regarding this.